peterkuma/masters-thesis/chapters/06_shortwave-intermittency.md

 entering the layer and the length of the path through the layer, which determines the amount of spectral saturation.

-The downward solar optical thickness is calculated for parallel radiation coming directly from the Sun at a zenith angle $\theta$ and is equal to the optical path through the layer normalized by cosine of the zenith angle (which is proportional to the length of the path).
+The downward shortwave optical thickness is calculated for parallel radiation coming directly from the Sun at a zenith angle $\theta$ and is equal to the optical path through the layer normalized by cosine of the zenith angle (which is proportional to the length of the path).

-The upward solar optical thickness, on the contrary, is calculated for diffuse radiation reflected from the surface, which does not have any associated direction in the $\delta$-two stream approximation.
+The upward shortwave optical thickness, on the contrary, is calculated for diffuse radiation reflected from the surface, which does not have any associated direction in the $\delta$-two stream approximation.
 In this case, the dependence